amisha-kavdia/Obesity-Risk-Prediction-Model-Training/README.md

 - Gained valuable insights into the impact of lifestyle choices on obesity levels.
 - Improved model generalization through hyperparameter tuning and performance optimization.

+This project is built using
+- Streamlit for interactive UI
+- Pandas, Numpy, Joblib and Matplotlib/Seaborn for data handling and visualization
-This project serves as a comprehensive case study on applying machine learning techniques to healthcare-related classification problems and demonstrating the importance of data-driven insights in healthcare applications.
+- Scikit-learn for ML modeling and serves as a comprehensive case study on applying machine learning techniques to healthcare-related classification problems and demonstrating the importance of data-driven insights in healthcare applications.